CB-Productions/PerforceGuideUE4/index.md

 ```

 Running `ls` should now show the `certificate.txt` and the `privatekey.txt` be created again.
 Restart the Perforce server and it should work again.

+### Connection Issue in P4V - reset last connection

+Under certain circumstances P4V can get into a state, where it cannot be properly launched anymore.
+This can happen if P4V tries to open a connection to the last server it was connected to on startup (this is an option you can turn and off).
+If the server is unreachable, you only have two buttons: "Reconnect" or "Close P4V".
+Both of which won't do you any good.
+In this scenario, the last connection needs to be reset.
+To do that, navigate to the folder:

+`%USERPROFILE%\.p4qt\`

+Open the file `ApplicationSettings.xml`.
+Feel free to create a backup of this file, since we are going to edit it.
+Find the appropriate instances where the previous server is mentioned.
+Alternatively the `ApplicationSettings.xml` can be deleted.
+It will be created again when starting P4V, but keep in mind that this will reset the Application Settings saved within that file.